 To understand the value of a Life Plan Community, add up all the costs associated with living in your home and do a side-by-side comparison.
 You can use this handy worksheet to get started.

 Myth: I’ll be better off if I just stay in my home as I age.

 Facts: As we just pointed out, the home that was perfect for raising a family may not meet your needs as you grow older.
 And it may not make the most sense financially.
 But it’s also important to consider the personal costs of aging in your home.
 If you’ll be living alone, do you understand the significant health risks associated with isolation and loneliness?
 As mobility declines, many people stop leaving the house or doing the things they once enjoyed.
 This inevitably leads to social isolation which has been shown to contribute to anxiety, depression, a decline in cognitive function, and even the development of Alzheimer’s disease and other forms of dementia.
 Loneliness and isolation can also contribute to a decline in physical health, worsening conditions such as obesity, heart disease and high blood pressure, and weakening the immune system.

-On the opposite end of the spectrum, research has shown that those who live in Life Plan Communities tend to live longer, healthier lives.* This is due in no small part to the abundant opportunities to engage with others through social events, classes and educational opportunities, recreational activities and even day-trips to places of interest.
+On the opposite end of the spectrum, research has shown that those who live in Life Plan Communities tend to live longer, healthier lives.
+It’s believed that this is due, at least in part, to the abundant opportunities to engage with others through social events, classes and educational opportunities, recreational activities and even day-trips to places of interest.
 Plus, when you live at a Life Plan Community, you’ll have access to a health clinic for routine health monitoring and assistance with managing chronic conditions such as diabetes.
 All of this adds up to an environment that supports your total well-being and ongoing health.